What happens when the structure of work fades, but your inner life is just beginning?

 If I weren’t afraid of “wasting time,” how would I spend it?

 We’re taught to be productive.
 To fill every moment.
 But what if time spent wandering, creating, or simply being isn’t wasted, it’s essential?
-Follow the pull of your curiosity.
-Your joy.
-Your peace.
-That’s where your time wants to go.
+Follow the pull of your curiosity, your joy, your peace.

 Tools for Emotional Resilience